wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-email-collaboration-protection/includes/3-investigate-security-attacks-threat-explorer.md

 Defender for Office 365 Plan 1 uses **Real-time detections.** This feature is a subset of the **Threat Explorer** hunting tool in Plan 2.

  -  The **Real-time detections** report displays detections in real time.
 Threat Explorer provides this same feature, but it includes extra details for a given attack, such as highlighting attack campaigns.
 It also gives security operations teams the ability to remediate threats.
-This ability includes triggering an [Automated Investigation and Response investigation](/microsoft-365/security/office-365-security/automated-investigation-response-office?azure-portal=true).<br>
+This ability includes triggering an [Automated Investigation and Response investigation](/microsoft-365/security/office-365-security/automated-investigation-response-office?azure-portal=true).
  -  An **All email** view is available in Threat Explorer.
 It isn't included in the Real-time detections report.
  -  Rich filtering capabilities and remediation actions are included in Threat Explorer.
 For more information, see [Microsoft Defender for Office 365 Service Description: Feature availability across Defender for Office 365 plans](/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#feature-availability-across-advanced-threat-protection-atp-plans?azure-portal=true).

 Threat Explorer provides a powerful report that enables an organization's Security Operations team to effectively and efficiently investigate and respond to threats.
 The Threat Dashboard provides C-level executives a broad view of the threat landscape.
-In contrast, Threat Explorer enables security analysts and admins to drill down and understand details related to threats targeting their tenant.<br>
+In contrast, Threat Explorer enables security analysts and admins to drill down and understand details related to threats targeting their tenant.

 With Threat Explorer, organizations can:

  -  See malware detected by Microsoft 365 security features.
  -  View data about phishing URLs and selection verdict.
  -  Start an automated investigation and response process from a view in Explorer.
- -  Preview email header and download email body.<br>
+ -  Preview email header and download email body.
  -  View Email timeline.
  -  Export URL selection data.
  -  Find and investigate malicious email that was delivered.